-Which is what we’ll aim to achieve over five days at the Faber Academy: http://bit.ly/2rs9yZu.
-So why not take the plunge and sign up now – there are two courses, one in July and one in September.
+Which is what we’ll aim to achieve over five days at the Faber Academy: https://bit.ly/2sNRFXU.
+So why not take the plunge and sign up now – there are two courses, one running from 16-20 July and another from 10-14 September .

 Meanwhile, to get you started, here are five essential tips:

 - Know every character in your story.
 What does each one of them want?
 What will they do in order to get it?

 - Be ruthless.
 Make something happen to your main character that will put him or her to the test.
 This will help your reader to care about the outcome, which is vital.